-So no, you do not have to insure it, but it is a good idea to have some sort of coverage, just in case and to keep in good standing with your insurer.
+So no, you do not have to ensure it, but it is a good idea to have some sort of coverage, just in case and to keep in good standing with your insurer.

 Even though it is not being taken out on the road, it can still be beneficial to insure a car that is resting in storage.
 While your vehicle is much safer off the road and in storage, the possibility of something happening to it is still there.
-If the car is uninsured and someone breaks into it, or vandalizes it in, you are left paying the bill to fix any damages.
-Another perk is that if you do choose to take the vehicle out on the road, you will not have to worry about illegally driving a vehicle that is not properly insured.
+If the car is uninsured and someone breaks into it or vandalises it in, you are left paying the bill to fix any damages.
+Another perk is that if you do choose to take the vehicle out on the road, you will not have to worry about illegally driving a car that is not adequately insured.

 One-way auto insurance: One-way auto insurance covers the bare minimum that is legally necessary, which makes it a great cheap alternative for those who will not be using their car often.
-While one-way auto insurance will not help you if someone breaks into your car or vandalizes it while it is in storage, it will cover you in the event that you take it on the road now and again.
+While one-way auto insurance will not help you if someone breaks into your vehicle or vandalises it while it is in storage, it will cover you if you take it on the road now and again.

-Reduce your coverage – If you vehicle is in storage for 30 days or more, you can speak with your insurance broker and see about removing the required road, liability and accident benefits that are associated with your insurance policy.
-Keep in mind, that by doing this you may no longer take your car out on the road, as you need liability insurance to legally drive the car.
-If you wish to begin driving your vehicle again, it is best to inform your insurance company two weeks prior to ensure that the proper road coverage is put back in place.
+Reduce your coverage – If your vehicle is in storage for 30 days or more, you can speak with your insurance broker and see about removing the required road, liability and accident benefits that are associated with your insurance policy.
+Keep in mind, that by doing this you may no longer take your car out on the road, as you need liability insurance to drive the car legally.
+If you wish to begin driving your vehicle again, it is best to inform your insurance company two weeks before ensure that the proper road coverage is put back in place.